‘Being Jewish and alive shouldn’t be a miracle’: World reacts to Texas synagogue attack

 “I have had to send in copies of my passport, go through metal detectors, submit to questioning, enter fortress-like compounds and walk past armored personnel carriers and soldiers with automatic rifles,” he continued.
 “This is Jewish life in 2022.”

-Jews in Britain last year noted that whenever tensions flared between Israel and Hamas, they often were targeted for those angry with the actions of the Israeli government.
+Jews in Britain last year noted that whenever tensions flared between Israel and Hamas, they often were targeted by those angry with the actions of the Israeli government.

 ‘Who’s out protecting us?’: Spate of anti-Jewish attacks in the U.S. draws calls for more forceful response

-Antisemitic incidents in London alone increased by roughly 500 percent, according to data from the CST, after Israeli strikes in the Gaza Strip killed at least 200 people, including children and thousands of rockets were fired out of Gaza many of which were intercepted by Israel’s Iron Dome air defense system.
-The rockets left more than 10 people in Israel dead.
+Antisemitic incidents in London alone increased by roughly 500 percent over the course of 10 days last May, according to data from the CST, after Israeli strikes in the Gaza Strip killed at least 200 people, including children, according to local officials.
+The strikes were in response to thousands of rockets fired from Gaza, many of which were intercepted by Israel’s Iron Dome air defense system.
+The rockets killed more than 10 people in Israel.

-CST that said “almost all” incidents could be linked to the 11-day conflict overseas.
-In England, a convoy of cars - draped in Palestinian flags - drove through a London neighborhood calling for the rape of Jewish women.
+The CST that said “almost all” incidents could be linked to the 11-day conflict.
+In England, a convoy of cars draped in Palestinian flags drove through a London neighborhood.
+From inside one car, a man shouted an antisemitic tirade into a megaphone, calling for the rape of Jewish women

 A series of attacks on Jewish people were also reported in the United States in the wake of last year’s conflict.
 The cases were said to range from protest signs calling Zionists “Nazis” to several physical attacks and reported instances of vandalism at synagogues and Jewish community centers.
-One man said he was attack by a mob calling him “a filthy Jew” while others reported that they had been targeted by people shouting “Free Palestine.”
+One man said he was attacked by a mob calling him “a filthy Jew,” while others reported that they had been targeted by people shouting “Free Palestine.”

 Read more: